JasonXsiu/meeting_system_analysis/README.md

 # Quatro J Ptv.
 Ltd

 ## What is this ?
 This is a simulation case of System Analysis for a university PHD Research Meeting system; my role is conducted as a Business Analyst for Quatro J Ptv.
-Ltd  to conduct a

-## Scenario
-(Due to the confidentiality, we cannot reveal the name of the company involved in this project.)

-## Why
+Ltd. To view the Scenario, please go to ### Scenario